Tonyha7/FatalityLoaderSource/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page or write in @cs2supportbot in Telegram.
+Feel free to check the issues page.

 ## 📧 Support

-For questions or support, please open an issue on this repository or write in @cs2supportbot in Telegram.
+For questions or support, please open an issue on this repository.

 ---